 As the primary pattern editor, I coordinated with the designer and technical editors to ensure the clearest, most accurate pattern text possible, and maintained the company’s pattern style guide.
 I also worked with the graphic design team to ensure appropriate photos are selected and edited, and a suitable schematic created based on the designer’s original drawings.
 When the pattern text was finalized, I imported the text, images, and schematic into layout, and oversaw the proofreading process.
 I oversaw the FW17 and SS18 collections from start to finish, oversaw the majority of the SS17 collection, and was responsible for the final stages of editing for the FW16 collection.

 I was also responsible for overseeing the test and sample knitting process for Shibui Knits patterns, including sending out materials for the samples and creating invoices.
 I maintained a roster of sample knitters who produced samples to precise specifications, while also testing the patterns for errata.
 This process was most successful with regular communication, so I checked in regularly for progress updates and work-in-progress photos.

-The Shibui Knits knitting techniques tutorial page is one of the projects I’m most proud of completing during my time with Shibui Knits.
+The Shibui Knits knitting techniques tutorial page was one of the projects I’m most proud of completing during my time with Shibui Knits.
 For each tutorial, I clarified copy based on text included in pattern techniques section, took photographs illustrating each step of the process, edited the photos, and organized text and images within the website’s CMS.
 The techniques page and its subpages are among the most visited pages on the Shibui Knits website.

-Because Shibui Knits is a relatively small company, I also assist with marketing copy, including pattern descriptions and social media posts for Instagram, Facebook, and Twitter.
+Because Shibui Knits is a relatively small company, I also assisted with marketing copy, including pattern descriptions and social media posts for Instagram, Facebook, and Twitter.
 I’ve also written blog posts for Shibui Knits’ sister company, Knit Purl; some of my favorite posts include: